 - Remove the fruit trees or bushes from your property – see Fruit Tree Removal Incentive Program details below.

 - If you can’t remove the tree, it is your responsibility to remove the fruit as soon as it begins to ripen and bring it indoors or properly dispose of it in a bear proof food waste bin, located throughout the community.
 The collected fruit will be composted.

 Visit www.wildsmart.ca for more information on living smart with wildlife.
 To watch the 25-minute documentary entitled Living with Wildlife, which takes a realistic look at the challenges and the constant pressures wildlife face, click here.

-Shepherdia grows along the edges of open areas which often includes pathways, meadows, edges of residential areas, water bodies, and also can be present in our yards – essentially areas where humans live and play.
-In the Bow Valley the berry season usually runs from mid-July until the end of August.
-Bears are attracted to this plentiful shrub, and will eat tens of thousands of berries each day to store energy for their upcoming hibernation.
+Buffalo berry grows along the edges of open areas which often include pathways, meadows, edges of residential areas, water bodies, and also can be present in our yards – essentially areas where humans live and play.
+In the Bow Valley, the berry season usually runs from mid-July until the end of August.
+Bears are attracted to this plentiful shrub and will eat tens of thousands of berries each day to store energy for their upcoming hibernation.

-The Town of Canmore and Province of Alberta are trying to keep both the bears and residents safe by removing shepherdia bushes from high human-use areas.
+The Town of Canmore and the Province of Alberta are trying to keep both the bears and residents safe by removing buffalo berry bushes from high human-use areas.
 Some areas include Rundleview, Quarry Lake, Three Sisters Campground, Bow River Campground, and along trails in the Canmore Nordic Centre and at Grassi Lakes Trail.

-Many residences also have shepherdia growing in their backyards and gardens.
-These bushes become a prime attraction to bears especially in residential areas adjacent to the wildland fringe.
+Many residences also have buffaloberry growing in their backyards and gardens.
+These bushes become a prime attraction to bears, especially in residential areas adjacent to the wildland fringe.
 Bears feeding in private yards create a public safety concern.
-Residents can be WildSmart by learning how to identify shepherdia bushes and removing them from their own property.
-For more information and to learn how to identify these plants, visit: www.wildsmart.ca
+Residents can be WildSmart by learning how to identify buffalo berry bushes and remove them from their own property.
+For more information and to learn how to identify these plants, visit: wildsmart.ca